uvemas/ViTables_website/_pages/Download/index.md

 Stable versions
 ---------------
-The current stable version of *ViTables* (source and wheel packages) is available in its [PyPI page](https://pypi.org/project/ViTables/) and as a [conda package](https://anaconda.org/conda-forge/vitables).
+The current stable version of *ViTables* is available in its [PyPI page](https://pypi.org/project/ViTables/) and as a [conda package](https://anaconda.org/conda-forge/vitables).

 Sources repository
 ------------------